DataDoggo215/Flatiron_Capstone/README.md

 <img src="images\False_Positives.png">

 We were able to do that with our web demo.
 This can be found on the QR code at bottom and can be easily accessible with your phone.
 Our model takes in a image and gives you a probability of having the disease.
 Sample images are provided with the web demo or can take a photo and upload your own.
+The web demo and code can also be found here: https://huggingface.co/spaces/DataDoggo/Visionary

 <img src="images\qr_code.png" width = 30%>